-Pollution in the Great Barrier Reef
+Water Pollution in the Great Barrier Reef

 Our beautiful Great Barrier Reef is threatened by water pollution from land-based activities like agriculture.

 Our Reef needs to be strong in the face of rapidly warming oceans.
 Land-based pollution is a preventable problem entirely in our control.
+We must stop water pollution and give our Great Barrier Reef the clean water it needs to restore its health.

 Water Quality and Land-based Runoff

-When inefficient fertiliser is applied to crops, like sugar cane, excess fertiliser washes into rivers and waterways, where it is carried out to the Great Barrier Reef.
-Nitrogen from these fertilisers are linked to harmful algal blooms, which is a food source for juvenile crown-of-thorns starfish.
-These starfish destroy vast amounts of coral and pose a huge threat to our Great Barrier Reef.
+Excessive fertiliser applied to crops, like sugar cane, can wash into rivers and waterways, and ultimately out to the Great Barrier Reef.
+Nitrogen from these fertilisers is linked to harmful algal blooms, which can block sunlight, reducing corals’ resilience to bleaching and coral diversity.
 Algal blooms can also reduce the amount of light available required for seagrasses to grow and be healthy.

 Pesticides and herbicides have been detected in high concentrations in inshore areas of the World Heritage Area and pose a further risk to marine plants and animals.
 Herbicides are applied to crops to kill weeds by inhibiting their ability to grow.
 But when they wash into the Reef, they also inhibit the growth of other non-target plants, such as seagrasses, on which dugongs, turtles and fish depend.